edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 2. If the query fails, we throw.
 If it passes, we generate embeddings for it using the OpenAI embedding API.
 This is handled by our ``getEmbedding`` function.
-3. We get related documentation sections from the EdgeDB database.
+3. We get related documentation sections from the Gel database.
 This is handled by ``getContext``.
 4. We create the full prompt as our input to the chat completions API by combining the question, related documentation sections, and a system